K2 engaged Empire Engineering to perform the concept design of gravity base and jacket foundations for 10m and 40m water depths offshore Japan.

 - Suitable for exposure to extreme hydrodynamic loading.

-The Jacket concept design consisted of 3 and 4 leg solutions for the MHI Vesta and Siemens Gamesa WTGs respectively with drilled and grouted piles.
+The jacket foundation concept design consisted of 3 and 4 leg solutions for the MHI Vesta and Siemens Gamesa WTGs respectively with drilled and grouted piles.
 The structures are designed to be towed to site on a standard offshore barge and lowered onto preinstalled piles and grouted into place.

 All designs were checked for ULS conditions and optimized for weight and standardization.
 The jacket designs were also checked for FLS conditions.